the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 Similar to the Item component, we tested input (props) and output (callback handler) for the SearchForm component.
 The difference is that the SearchForm component renders a child component called `InputWithLabel`.
 If you check the debug output, you'll likely notice that the React Testing Library doesn't bother with this child component.
 This happens because the end-user wouldn't care about the component either, so the React Testing Library outputs all the HTML that matters for the test.

 All the callback handler tests for Item and SearchForm component test only whether the functions have been called.
-No React re-rendering occurs, because all the components are tested in isolation without state management, which solely happens in the App component.
+No React re-rendering occurs because all the components are tested in isolation without state management, which solely happens in the App component.
 Real testing with RTL starts further up the component tree, where state changes and side-effects can be evaluated.
 Therefore, let me introduce integration testing next.

 ### Exercises: